 What rights do I have as a fixed-term employee?

 The 2002 regulations provide that employers must not treat fixed-term employees less favourably than similar permanent employees with regard to pay, conditions of service and pensions, and place restrictions on the repeated use of fixed-term contracts.
-The aim of the regulations is to enhance your rights by:

 Am I covered by the regulations?

 The regulations apply to all staff employed on fixed-term contracts.

 Supply teachers who have an employment contract with an employer are included, as are staff who have been introduced to a school by an agency but then enter into an employment contract with a school, local authority or academy trust.

 Early career teachers (ECTs) employed on fixed-term contracts during their induction year will be covered by the regulations.